 You can bring these types of claims in addition to a standard negligence claim.
 Victims are not limited to a single basis for liability.

 Types of Compensation

 Compensation in personal injury cases can cover both economic and non-economic harm.
-(Visit our personal injury section for a more thorough discussion of this topic.)
 In general, economic damages include medical bills, costs of future treatment, lost income, and lost earning capacity caused by permanent disabilities.
 Non-economic damages include your subjective pain and suffering, any scarring or disfigurement, a reduction in your quality of life, and emotional distress resulting from damage to your personal relationships or any psychological trauma from the accident.
 It may seem hard to prove non-economic damages, but prescriptions for pain medication as well as testimony from doctors and people who know you can help corroborate your claims.